dvdbisong/dvdbisong.github.io/gcp-ml-seminar/pandas.md

 ```

 #### Combining Datasets
-We may need to combine two or more datasets together, Pandas provides method for such operations.
-We would consider the simple case of combining dataframes with shared column names using the `concat` method.
+We may need to combine two or more data sets together, Pandas provides methods for such operations.
+We would consider the simple case of combining data frames with shared column names using the `concat` method.

 ```python
 # combine two dataframes column-wise